lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 This 129-bit bus consists of 128-bits, `genbits_bus`, for the random bit sequence itself, along with a single bit flag, `genbits_fips`, indicating whether the bits were considered fully in accordance with FIPS standards.

 There are two cases when the sequence will not be FIPS compliant:
-- Early in the boot sequence, the `entropy_src` generates a seed from the first 384 bits pulled from the noise source.
+- Early in the boot sequence, the `ENTROPY_SRC` generates a seed from the first 384 bits pulled from the noise source.
 This initial seed is tested to ensure some minimum quality for obfuscation use- cases, but this boot seed is not expected to be full-entropy nor do these health checks meet the 1024-bit requirement for start-up health checks required by NIST 800-90B.
 - If `flag0` is asserted during instantiation, the resulting DRBG instance will have a fully-deterministic seed, determined only by user input data.
 Such a seed will be created only using factory-entropy and will lack the physical-entropy required by NIST SP 800-90A, and thus this DRBG instance will not be FIPS compliant.